phpbb/documentation/development/extensions/tutorial_notifications.rst

 Just to be clear, this identifier is not the actual notification identifier (``notification_id``).
 However, it is used - in conjunction with the `parent identifier <get_item_parent_id_>`_ - to create an index.
-For example, when a notification with an item/parent id is send to a user, and that user still has not read a prior notification with the same item/parent id combination, the new notification will not be send.
+For example, when a notification with an item/parent id is sent to a user, and that user still has not read a prior notification with the same item/parent id combination, the new notification will not be sent.
 This is to prevent spamming the user with notifications about the same item over and over.

 .. code-block:: php